 On the other hand, it means that it's perfectly safe to trick our brains into not slowing down.
 The place in our brain that measures the amount of adenosine (called a neuroreceptor) actually prefers caffeine instead.
 That means the levels of adenosine can be much higher before we feel tired.
 Very handy!

-The Mayo Clinic tells us that the normal consumption of caffeine containing beverages does not cause fluid loss in excess of the volume that you drank.
+The Mayo Clinic tells us that the normal consumption of caffeine-containing beverages does not cause a fluid loss in excess of the volume that you drank.
 It is, in fact, equivalent to water in its hydrating ability.
 The Mayo Clinic also specifically states that caffeinated beverages do not appear to increase the risk of dehydration in any way back.